 You’re stuck.
 You stare at bare metal or plastic models and realize, deep down that you should paint them.
+How can you overcome this creative painting blocking?

 1. Finish Everything.